articuno12/Ultimate-Tic-Tac-Toe-bot/README.md

 Scoring<br>
-1.Winning a game, by forming a pattern as described in [WIN RULE] will give you 16 points.
+1.Winning a game, by forming a pattern as described in [WIN RULE] will give you 16 points.<br>
-2.If the player makes an invalid move, or exceeds time limit, or makes an illegal change to the board, or uses threading or makes any system call, then the opponent earns 16 points and the player earns 0 points.
+2.If the player makes an invalid move, or exceeds time limit, or makes an illegal change to the board, or uses threading or makes any system call, then the opponent earns 16 points and the player earns 0 points. <br>
-3.If no player has a pattern at the end of the game, both the players get points equal to the number of blocks they have won respectively.
+3.If no player has a pattern at the end of the game, both the players get points equal to the number of blocks they have won respectively. <br>